+If you need celebration of life ideas, you likely lost someone close to you.
 When you have lost a loved one, honoring them with a memorial service is a monumental task.
 While many choose to stick to a traditional funeral, a celebration of life is also an option for those who want to focus on the joy their late loved one brought to the world.
-This practice of having a party in honor of the death of a loved one is very common in Hispanic cultures, the most widely recognized tradition being Dia de los Muertos.
+This practice of having a party in honor of the death of a loved one is very common in Hispanic cultures, the most widely recognized tradition being Dia de Los Muertos.
 However, people of all backgrounds and religious denominations can host a celebration of life event.

 1. Incorporate your loved one’s favorite things

 Honor what they loved most by serving their favorite food and drinks, hosting their favorite activities, and playing their favorite movies or TV shows.
 This could also mean designing the event around a theme or a color scheme they loved.
-Think of books, movies, shows, musicians, celebrities, animals, sports, they liked and go from there.
+Think of books, movies, shows, musicians, celebrities, animals, and sports they liked and go from there.